If you want to know how we practiced medicine 5 years ago, read a textbook.

 I am proud of Vituity's robust CME program (with a special nod to our CME podcasts and recorded lectures).
 But I also believe that we should lead the FOAM movement by sharing the lessons learned in our collective practice with other practitioners across the globe.
 Likewise, we should constantly seek out ideas and innovations that can enhance our own practice.
 So I am thrilled to say that beginning this year Vituity will highlight FOAM at its four annual conferences.

-Here are just a few of the ways that FOAM can benefit healthcare organizations like ours:
+Here are just a few of the ways that FOAM can benefit healthcare organizations like ours:1.
+Promote lifelong learning.

 Traditional learning tends to be synchronous, meaning it's a one-time communication delivered to a group of people.
 Social media interaction allows for asynchronous learning in which learners access knowledge on demand and tailor it to their needs.
-It's an efficient way for us to close gaps in our knowledge and deepen our clinical understanding on a given subject.
+It's an efficient way for us to close gaps in our knowledge and deepen our clinical understanding on a given subject.2.
+Build your brand.

 The sheer volume of information available via FOAM can be overwhelming at first.
 Social media platforms, specifically Twitter, are great places to begin.